-Why would you decrease spending on Transit (Cochrane On-Demand Local Transit)? \?\
+Why would you decrease spending on Transit (Cochrane On-Demand Local Transit)? \?\ Please select all that apply.

 \?\ Proposed 7% of the variable budget.
 This includes the COLT (Cochrane On-Demand Local Transit) services. which includes the E-Scooters, E-Bikes and Rocky View Handibus